coleifer/peewee/docs/peewee/playhouse.rst

     :param string database: filename of sqlite database
     :param connect_kwargs: keyword arguments passed to apsw when opening a connection

-    .. py:method:: transaction([lock_type='deferred'])

-        Functions just like the :py:meth:`Database.transaction` context manager, but accepts an additional parameter specifying the type of lock to use.

-        :param string lock_type: type of lock to use when opening a new transaction

     .. py:method:: register_module(mod_name, mod_inst)